Protect Your Marriage: Keep Boundaries with the Opposite Sex

-No one stores valuable treasures in open unsafe places.
-Instead, they are stored in secure environments – away from thieves and perilous conditions.
+Marriage is a treasure and no one stores valuable treasures in unsafe places.
+We tend to store our treasures in secure environments – away from thieves and perilous conditions.

 Treasuring our marriage

-Nonetheless and out of naivety, ignorance or independent/prideful spirit, some of us leave our highest treasure – our marriage - out in the open.
-Exposed to strange elements, vulnerable, unguarded, unsafe.
+When we decide to go easy on exclusivity, we leave our highest treasure – our marriage – out in the open.
+Exposed, vulnerable, unguarded, unsafe.

-This happens when some of us decide we want to have our cake and eat it – have a strong secure marriage but keep our “freedoms” when it comes to relating to the opposite sex.
+Exposure happens when we decide we want to have our cake and eat it – have a strong secure marriage but keep our “freedoms” and options when it comes to relating to the opposite sex.

 When I walked down the aisle and took my vows, Tommy became my #1 man, after God.
-All my opposite sex relationships would now bow to the relationship I have with Tommy.
+All my opposite sex relationships would henceforth bow to the relationship I have with Tommy.

-Some people find the idea (of keeping boundaries with the opposite sex) backward, legalistic and constricting.
+It’s true many find the idea of boundaries with the opposite sex backward and constricting.

-But consider this: You can have all sorts of security devices installed in your home but until/unless you lock your front door, those devices remain useless.
+But consider this: you can have all sorts of security devices installed in your home but unless you lock your front door, these devices are useless.

 In other words, all the trust and love in the world won’t help you if you don’t take care of the basics.

-Thinking that “love is enough“, that “we trust each other and can never be unfaithful“, that “a little flirting with the girls or boys is harmless” is an open door.
+Thinking that “love is enough“, that “we trust each other and can never be unfaithful“, that “a little flirting is harmless” is an open door.

 Marriage does not have an easy lane

-You’ve probably heard me share this quote by Jim Rohn: You can’t drift to the top of a mountain.
+You’ve probably heard share one of my favorite quotes by Jim Rohn: You can’t drift to the top of a mountain.

-If you want marital success, you’ve got to loose easy living and put on some mountain climbing gear.
-You must protect that which matters to you.
+If you want marital success, you’ve got to lose easy living and put on some mountain climbing gear.
+You must protect what matters to you.

 Consider this